arian2528/d-log-books-mvp/.github/instructions.md

 -   **Fallback**: Implement sensible fallback mechanisms.
 For example, if a third-party data enrichment service is down, the system should gracefully continue without the enriched data rather than failing the entire request.

-J. App Notifications (OneSignal)
+J. App Notifications (Agnostic Service)

-For the MVP, all push notifications and in-app messaging will be handled by **OneSignal**.
-This allows for rapid implementation of a robust notification system.
+The application uses a provider-agnostic notification strategy to ensure flexibility and avoid vendor lock-in.
+The detailed approach, which involves an abstracted notification microservice, is described in the [Agnostic Notification Service Strategy](./notification-strategy.md) document.

--   **Implementation**: The NestJS monolith will be responsible for triggering transactional notifications (e.g., when a new entity is created or a user is mentioned).
-The Golang microservice can be used for high-volume or scheduled notifications.
+-   **Initial Provider**: For the MVP, **OneSignal** will be the default provider for its rapid setup.
--   **Frontend Integration**: The Next.js frontend will integrate the OneSignal SDK to handle the display of in-app messages and prompt users for push notification permissions.
+-   **Implementation**: A dedicated microservice (e.g., in Golang) will abstract the notification logic.
+The NestJS monolith will communicate with this service to trigger notifications, remaining decoupled from the specific provider implementation.
--   **Channels**: The initial focus will be on Web Push (for desktop/mobile browsers) and In-App Messaging.
+-   **Frontend Integration**: The Next.js frontend will integrate the necessary SDK (e.g., OneSignal's) to display notifications.
+The architecture ensures this can be swapped out with minimal effort.

 6. Observability & Testing Strategy